1885 – 1893 The Edwin J. Cubley Drum Factory

 In 1940 Carl was hit by a car while crossing the street.
 He was 73 years old and the injury did not heal well.
 He had always used public transportation to get to and from work at the Elm Street shop.
 This was no longer easily possible and he decided to retire.
 In 1941 Carl and Milda moved to St. Charles Illinois to share a portion of a large sprawling house owned by Ben Hartman.
 There were numerous other family members in residence.
 This was not unusual during the war years where shared resources made financial sense.
 In 1943 Milda died followed by Carl on September 4th, 1946 at age 79.

 The last few years at the Elm Street shop following Carl’s retirement were not very productive.
 In 1940, August was 67 years old.
-It does not appear that August liked working alone but his character and work-ethic wouldn’t allow anything else.
+It does not appear that August liked working alone but his character and work ethic wouldn’t allow anything else.
 He chose to stay on at the shop (living and working) and keep the business going.
 He carried on for another 4 years until his death in 1944 at age 71.
 It is said that the quality during those years was not up to the highest standard but surely every instrument was a labor of love.
 August did not need the money.
 No plans were made for a transition or sale of the company and the Maurer Company died with August in 1944.
-The contents and tooling was sold to a cabinet maker and the corporate entity dissolved.
+The contents and tooling were sold to a cabinet maker and the corporate entity dissolved.
 The company records were saved for a short time by family members but ultimately discarded.
-The information gathered has been based on catalogs, public records and the instruments themselves.
+The information gathered has been based on catalogs, public records, and the instruments themselves.
 The instruments live on.

 If you would like to use content from this page, see our Terms of Usage policy.